BigG56/Ice-E/README.md

 ## ERD:
 ![Use Case Diagram](/views/src/resources/ERD.jpg)

-##Future features:
+## Future features:
-- Creating a way for the app to send a email confirmation after successfull purchase.
+-Creating a way for the app to send a email confirmation after successfull purchase.
-- Creating a button to change the app color system to black and white for color blind users.
+-Creating a button to change the app color system to black and white for color blind users.
-- Creating a text reader to read text out loud for the users hard of seeing.
+-Creating a text reader to read text out loud for the users hard of seeing.

 ## Technologies:
 React